OpenTransitMapp/OpenTransitMap/README.md

 - Test happy paths, edge cases, and failure modes with meaningful messages
 - Keep tests deterministic and independent from external networks/resources
 - Favor clarity and intent in tests over incidental implementation details

+## Development Standards

+We maintain high code quality through consistent standards for testing, documentation, and architecture:

+### Testing Standards

+- **Comprehensive Coverage**: Every new feature must include thorough tests covering happy paths, error cases, and edge conditions
+- **No Duplication**: Don't test the same behavior multiple times across different test files
+- **Test Isolation**: Each test should be independent and not rely on external state
+- **Clear Intent**: Tests should clearly express what behavior is being verified

+### Documentation Standards

+- **TSDoc Comments**: All public APIs and complex business logic must be documented with clear, concise TSDoc comments
+- **Examples**: Include practical usage examples in documentation
+- **Error Conditions**: Document what can go wrong and when
+- **Living Documentation**: Keep documentation in sync with code changes

+### Architecture Standards

+- **Dependency Injection**: Use constructor injection to make components testable and flexible
+- **Interface Segregation**: Create small, focused interfaces rather than large ones
+- **Single Responsibility**: Each component should have one clear purpose
+- **Configuration**: Use external configuration rather than hardcoded values

+For detailed guidelines, see [ADR 0007: Testing and Code Quality Standards](docs/ADRs/0007-testing-and-code-quality-standards.md).

 ## Test Coverage